-Each output week is appended to the entire period of record provided in the file NHSCE_weekly.mtx before being converted to a binary netCDF-4 output file, which contains all weeks from October 4, 1966 to present.
+Each output week (imsYYYDDD.asc) is appended to the entire period of record provided in the file NHSCE_weekly.mtx before being converted to a binary netCDF-4 output file which contains weekly SCE for all weeks spanning from October 4, 1966 to present.
 This netCDF-4 file is currently 18.5 MB, with each new week adding approximately 50 kB to the file size.